Mark has a new book out on the subject with a Biblical perspective and below is a video where he speaks out about it.

 Well into the flight we were cruising over a beautiful waterfall at three thousand feet, when suddenly the engine lost power.
 We saw smoke.
 Realizing that there was no oil pressure, Barry had to shut off the engine, which looked like it was about to burn.
 Suddenly we were descending rapidly in a rough mountain pass where there was no place to land.
 It looked like we wouldn’t make it.

-AIM AIR Accident- Request for Prayer
+Story on AIM AIR web-site and CNNAIM AIR Accident- Request for Prayer

 August 02 2009

 An accident occurred on August 1, with an AIM AIM Cessna 206.
 It occurred around 2:30PM (EAT) near the Nairobi Wilson Airport.
 There were four people on board; AIM AIR pilot Frank Toews, AIM AIR mechanic Ryan Williams and two Americans.
 At this time there is still medical evaluation being done but this is what we know: The two passengers have some broken bones, minor burns, cuts and bruises.
 They are both being kept in the hospital for treatment and further evaluation.
 Ryan Williams' injuries currently include a fractured pelvis, multiple contusions and some significant burns.
 However, his prognosis is good and he is receiving good medical attention in Nairobi.
-Frank Toews, the pilot, did not survive the accident and has gone to be with the Lord and Savior whom he loved dearly and served well.
+Frank Toews, the pilot, did not survive the accident and has gone to be with the Lord and Savior whom he loved dearly and served well.Please pray with us, specifically for the timely return for health of those who are injured, their families, and particularly for Frank's wife and 4 children as they trust God for strength and comfort during this difficult time.

 We are trusting God, with all of you, to show Himself to be good, even beyond our expectations and understanding of what good could mean, in a situation like this.